getqujing/interview/Front-end/GameOfLikfe.md

 Implement a demo web app let users can know how the game work.
 Following are user stories.

 1. The board size is 20x20.
-2. Privide 3 buttons can do following features
+2. Provide 3 buttons which have the following features
    3. Reset the board with a random patten
    4. Go to next step
    5. Go to `n` steps